fuzziqersoftware/resource_dasm/README.md

 Run resource_dasm without any arguments for usage information.

+### dc_dasm

+Dark Castle is a 2D platformer. dc_dasm extracts the contents of the DC Data file and decodes the contained sounds and images.
+Run it from the folder containing the DC Data file.

+### macski_decompress

+MacSki is a skiing game with a somewhat sarcastic sense of humor. macski_decompress decodes the compressed resources used in later versions of the game.
+To use it, extract raw resources using `resource_dasm --save-raw=yes --skip-decode`, then after decompressing each file with macski_decompress, the individual resources can be converted with e.g. `resource_dasm --decode-type=PICT MacSki_PICT_30000.bin.dec`.

 ### mohawk_dasm

 Run mohawk_dasm and give it the name of a Mohawk file.
 It will generate multiple files in the same directory as the original file, one for each resource contained in the archive.